 Retailers like Paddy Pallin, Macpac, and Kathmandu also have shops in suburban centres.

-Our chosen online retailer is WildEarth [affiliate link], an Australian business based on the Gold Coast.
+Also try WildEarth for online shopping, an Australian business based on the Gold Coast.
 They offer a wide range and decent shipping.

 For tips on what to pack, what to leave at home and why, we cover both day and overnight walks with our comprehensive hiking checklists.